plblum/jivs/README.md

   + Calculated - Runs a calculation function whose result is its value.

   Within the validation rule, just assign the name of a "value host" and you can expect its value to be used in validation.

+  In this example, the lessThanOrEqual validator gets its value from NumOfDays, a static value, and DiffDays, a calculated value.
   ```ts
   builder.field('StartDate', LookupKey.Date)
     .lessThan('EndDate')